 Lexmark and our subsidiaries around the world offer benefit plans that are very competitive in each of the countries in which we operate.
 Plans are benchmarked frequently to ensure that compensation and salary levels remain competitive, enabling us to attract and retain quality employees in each region.

 Healthcare is also a priority at Lexmark.
 Each geography strives to find ways to help employees succeed at being the healthiest that they can be.
-The locations in Cebu, Philippines; Juarez, Mexico; Lexington, Kentucky; Lenexa, Kansas and Shenzen, China have onsite medical facilities where employees can get healthcare exams conveniently during the workday.
+The locations in Cebu, Philippines; Juarez, Mexico; Lexington, Kentucky; and Shenzen, China, have onsite medical facilities where employees can get healthcare exams conveniently during the workday.
 Many facilities offer their employees recreational areas or sports leagues where they can participate in friendly challenges and competitions that promote health and fitness.
 Typical benefits include health insurance, life and accidental insurance, and dental and vision insurance.
 Employee profit sharing is available in geographies where it is mandated by law.

 Salaries vary at Lexmark, depending upon the location of employment, education level, job function and a number of other factors.
 Lexmark is committed to equal pay for work of equal value.
 This commitment includes equal remuneration for male and female workers.
 In support of this commitment, we contract third-party agencies to conduct remuneration studies, and we conduct other studies internally.
 For example, in the United States a third party performs an analysis to ensure pay equity based on demographics.
 Lexmark's programs are designed to uphold its commitment to equal pay for equal work through promotion of educational and career advancement opportunities and salary adjustments.